cortonemo/bardos-do-mondego/docs/adventures/s04_two_fords_doenca_moinho_summary.md

-# Two Fords: A Doença do Rio e o Moinho  Resumo Detalhado
+# Two Fords: A Doença do Rio e o Moinho

 | Português | English |
 |-----------|---------|